 Evernote is practically the best note-taking app ever to grace the Android app arena.
 It’s an all-in-one note-taker.
 Aside from letting you jot down notes, it also allows you to create to-do lists and even make sketches.
 If you already have Evernote installed on your device, the widget will show you your top notes and let you access the full app with just one tap.

 If you’re an avid fan of Google services, you’re probably using Google Calendar, too.
 What’s so good about Google’s proprietary app calendar is that it can be synced across your Google accounts and devices.
 If you’re a busy person, who tends to put a lot of entries on your calendar, including birthdays, anniversaries, meetings, and events, adding a widget could just make your life easier.
 One look and you will get a glimpse of your upcoming appointments and important dates.
 You can choose to view the whole month on your home screen, an agenda, or both.

 If you want the quickest access to that TV series you are bingeing on, then adding a Netflix widget to your home screen is the best solution.
 The widget lets you quickly launch the app.
 Depending on how you would set it up, the widget can make you instantly continue playing the last movie or show you were watching.
 If you set up the bigger version of the widget, you can even see other info, such as newly added content.

 If you use Spotify as your primary music player, adding the widget will allow you to play, pause, and skip songs without having to open the full app each time.
 The widget is also big enough to show the song’s title, artist, album, and album art.

 Get the most out of your mobile device further with these top Android widgets!
 However, you should take note that widgets may put additional stress on your RAM and battery.
-We suggest installing Outbyte Android Care to give your device’s RAM and battery an extra boost.
+We suggest installing Android cleaner tool to give your device’s RAM and battery an extra boost.